celisold/unrpyc/README.md

 might be less stable for older renpy versions.
 If you encounter any problems due to this, please report them.

-Alternatively there is an experimental version of the decompiler packed into one file available at https://github.com/CensoredUsername/unrpyc/releases This version will decompile a game from inside the renpy runtime.
-Simply copy the un.rpyc file into the "game" directory inside the game files and everything will be decompiled.

 Supported:
 * renpy version 6
 * Windows, OSX and Linux